creoapp/documentation/docs/classes/Flex.md

 * **var** **wrap**: **Wrap**
 Controls what happens when children overflow the size of the container along the main axis

-* **var** **overflow**: **Overflow** overflow

-* **var** **display**: **Display** display
+* **var** **display**: **Display** display is flex or none, with none the view is removed from the flex layout

 * **var** **aspectRatio**: **[Float](../gravity/types.md)**
-Aspect ratio
+Aspect ratio, the ratio between the width and the height of a view

 * **var** **positionType**: **PositionType**
-Defines how it is positioned within its parent
+Defines how it is positioned within its parent; absolute remove the view from the flex flow and position it at the given position

 * **var** **basis**: **[FlexValue](FlexValue.md)**
-Flex basis
+Flex basis, default size of a view along the main axis

 * **var** **width**: **[FlexValue](FlexValue.md)**
-Width in FlexValue
+Width in FlexValue, width dimension of the view

 * **var** **height**: **[FlexValue](FlexValue.md)**
-Height in FlexValue
+Height in FlexValue, height dimension of the view

 * **var** **minWidth**: **[FlexValue](FlexValue.md)**
-Minimum width in FlexValue
+Minimum width in FlexValue, minimum width of the view

 * **var** **maxWidth**: **[FlexValue](FlexValue.md)**
-Maximum width in FlexValue
+Maximum width in FlexValue, maximum width of the view

 * **var** **minHeight**: **[FlexValue](FlexValue.md)**
-Minimum height in FlexValue
+Minimum height in FlexValue, minimum height of the view

 * **var** **maxHeight**: **[FlexValue](FlexValue.md)**
-Maximum height in FlexValue
+Maximum height in FlexValue, maximum height of the view

 * **var** **left**: **[FlexValue](FlexValue.md)**
 Left position in FlexValue when position type is absolute.